About Us

 The Four Faced Liar is a Cork-inspired and based, Irish-flavoured, internationally-facing journal publishing an eclectic mix of fiction, creative nonfiction, poetry, work in translation and visual art.

 Our mission is to showcase emerging writers and artists, helping them on their creative and publishing journey.
-Where possible, we aim to offer constructive feedback to submitters whose work hasn't quite made the cut.
-And we are committed to letting every submitter know the outcome of their submission.
+We are committed to letting every submitter know the outcome of their submission.

 We determined from the get-go to pay all our contributors for their work, and have been true to our word.